NoorEJannat9/Python-Problem-Solving/Beginner/Arithmetic Operators/Readme.md

-This is a solution to the "Hello World" problem on HackerRank.
+This is a solution to the "Arithmetic Operators" problem on HackerRank.
 Problem Link: (https://www.hackerrank.com/challenges/python-arithmetic-operators/problem?isFullScreen=true)

 Code